agcom/entity-extension-model/extensions/primitive-entity.md

 But, with the following :point_down: person model,

 ```
-Person : Name
+person : name
-Name -> String
+name -> string
-String
+string
 ```

 They can implement the string entity in their optimized way :white_check_mark:.

 > String is a good enough abstraction.
 Too much abstraction would suffer implementations.

-So, **what's** String here?
+So, **what's** string here?
 Not emptiness, but an entity with clear semantics which should be handled by **implementations**.